sand-worm-labs/docs/docs/sql-syntax/data-types/date.md

 ## Conclusion

-In summary, the `DATE` data type in GlueSQL allows you to store and manipulate date values in your database.
+In summary, the `DATE` data type in WormSQL allows you to store and manipulate date values in your database.
 You can create tables with `DATE` columns, insert and query data, filter data based on date comparisons, and perform date arithmetic using various operators and intervals.
 Always remember to use valid date formats when inserting data into `DATE` columns to avoid errors.